Solving the Inverse Source Problem in Femtoscopy with a Toy Model: THEORETICAL FRAMEWORK

 \subsection{Inverse problem approach}

-Before detailing the inversion methodology, we note that reconstructing the source function from known CFs is an ill-posed problem.
-In the sense of Hadamard, a problem is considered ill-posed if it fails to satisfy at least one of the three criteria: existence, uniqueness, and stability of the solution~\cite{Xiong:2022uwj,Kirsch_2011,Engl_1996}.
-We argue that the system's physical nature ensures both the existence and uniqueness of the solution; specifically, a given set of wave functions and CFs corresponds to a unique source function.
-Therefore, the ill-posedness arises solely from the instability of the solution.
-To illustrate this instability, we discretize Eq.\,(\ref{KP_formula}) into a linear system:
+Before detailing the methodology of inverse problems, it is useful to recall the notion of a forward problem.
+A forward problem consists of predicting results from known causes with a given model.
+In contrast, an inverse problem aims to infer the causes from observed results and the model.
+As an illustration, the KP formula corresponds to a forward problem: given the wave function and the source function, the correlation function is obtained by direct integration, which is generally straightforward.
+Conversely, the inverse problem that reconstructing the source function from the measured correlation function and the wave function is often challenging because it is typically ill-posed.

-where the matrix $K_{m\times n}$ is constructed from the values of $\left| \Psi^{(-)} (r_i, k_j) \right|^2$, and $S_n$ and $C_m$ denote the discrete source function and correlation function, respectively.
-The singular values of $K$ reveal that its singular value decay very rapidly, which is a hallmark of severe ill-conditioning~\cite{Xiong:2025obq,Ling:2025olz,Singular_values_and_condition_numbers}.
-As a result, a direct pseudo-inverse solution is infeasible, since even small perturbations in $C_m$ would be amplified into unbounded oscillations in $S_n$.
+A central aspect of treating inverse problems is the study of their ill-posedness.
+Mathematically, a problem is termed well-posed if it satisfies three conditions simultaneously: existence, uniqueness, and stability of the solution ~\cite{Kirsch_2011,Engl_1996}.
+Existence requires at least one solution; uniqueness ensures at most one solution; and stability means that the solution depends continuously on the input data.
+If any of these three conditions is violated, the problem is ill-posed.

-To overcome this numerical instability, we employ regularization methods designed to yield stable, approximate solutions to ill-posed problems.
-Here, we adopt the Tikhonov regularization, whose central idea is to minimize the Tikhonov functional \cite{Xiong:2022uwj}:
+For a deterministic system in which the wave function is known precisely (e.g., the proton-proton system with accurately prescribed interactions), the inverse problem of extracting the source function from an experimentally measured correlation function is ill-posed.
+Specifically, it fails to satisfy the stability condition: an arbitrarily small perturbation in the input can produce arbitrarily large changes in the reconstructed source.
+To trace the origin of this instability, we discretize the KP equation using a rectangular quadrature rule, which leads to a linear algebraic system

-where $S_\alpha^\delta$ is the regularized solution, $\| \cdot \|_{l^2}$ denotes the $l^2$ norm and $\alpha>0$ is the regularization parameter.
-The matrix $L$ is typically chosen either as the identity matrix $I_n$ or as a discrete approximation of a derivative operator to impose smoothness~\cite{Regularization_tools}.
-In this work, we begin by setting $L=I_n$ for simplicity and subsequently employ a derivative-based operator if needed to suppress spurious oscillations or to enhance the smoothness of the solution.
-The first term in Eq.\,(\ref{Tikhonov_functional}) measures the residual, analogous to the $\chi^2$ measure in fitting, ensuring fidelity to the input data.
-The second term acts as a penalty that suppresses oscillatory components and stabilizes the solution~\cite{Xiong:2022uwj,Xiong:2025obq,Ling:2025olz}.
+where the matrix $K_{m\times n}$ is built from the values of $\left| \Psi^{(-)} (r_i, k_j) \right|^2$, while $S_n$ and $C_m$ denote the discrete source and correlation functions, respectively.
+Here, $n$ and $m$ are the dimensions of the source and correlation vectors.
+Performing a singular value decomposition (SVD) yields